1. Introduction and context

 The CCC's risk assessment identifies 61 risks and opportunities in total, and is underpinned by a Technical Report.
 This updated independent evidence base and advice on climate risks has informed an updated formal, statutory UK Climate Change Risk Assessment 2022 (CCRA3) laid before the UK Parliament in January 2022.
 Through the CCRA3, the Scottish Government (as well as the administrations of the other UK nations) have formally accepted the CCC's risk assessment in full.

-The CCC subsequently published its independent assessment Is Scotland climate ready? – 2022 Report to Scottish Parliament and accompanying advice The just transition and climate change adaptation in March 2022.
+The CCC published its first independent assessment of SCCAP2 Is Scotland climate ready? – 2022 Report to Scottish Parliament and accompanying advice The just transition and climate change adaptation in March 2022.
 The CCC's high level conclusion in its independent assessment is that, whilst the vision for a well-adapted Scotland set out in SCCAP2 is welcome, more needs to be done to translate ambition into actions that are commensurate with the scale of the challenge.
-The Scottish Government has welcomed the CCC's independent assessment and an initial response to its recommendations are included later in the current report.
+The Scottish Government has welcomed the CCC's independent assessment and an initial response to its recommendations were provided in the 2022 progress report.

 The Climate Change (Scotland) Act 2009 requires two phases of independent assessment be undertaken within each 5 year planning cycle on adaptation.
-A second phase of assessment of the SCCAP2 programme will be commissioned from the CCC during 2023.
+A second phase of assessment of the SCCAP2 programme is anticipated from the CCC before the end of 2023 and ahead of public consultation on SCCAP3 in early 2024.

-The Adaptation Scotland programme is funded by the Scottish Government to support capacity building and action on adaptation by the public sector, businesses and communities across Scotland.
-This work includes developing Scotland's pioneering place-based approach to adaptation.
-The contribution of the programme's activities to delivering the high-level outcomes in SCCAP2 is summarised at the end of each chapter of this report.
+The Adaptation Scotland programme is funded by the Scottish Government to support capacity building and action on climate adaptation by the public sector, including Local Authorities, businesses and communities across Scotland.
+This work includes developing Scotland's pioneering place-based approach to adaptation and promoting and supporting the use of the award-winning Adaptation Capability Framework.
+The contribution of the programme's activities to delivering the high-level outcomes in SCCAP2 is summarised in each chapter of this report.

 There is a problem